-Physics and Earth Sciences FIELD SUBJECT CREDITS HOURS YEARS SEMESTERS SUBJECT DESCRIPTION IRED MON Advanced Seminar 6 22.5 1,2 Fall & Spring Present and discuss research information such as original academic papers, as well as research plans and findings, in a seminar format.
-REQUIRED COMMON Thesis Research 12 90 1,2 Fall & Spring For each individual research objective and phase, provide direct instruction and guidance concerning research methods and development.
+Physics and Earth Sciences FIELD SUBJECT CREDITS HOURS YEARS SEMESTERS SUBJECT DESCRIPTION REQUIRED COMMON Advanced Seminar 6 22.5 1,2 Fall & Spring Present and discuss research information such as original academic papers, as well as research plans and findings, in a seminar format. אבטר МОО Thesis Research 12 90 1,2 Fall & Spring For each individual research objective and phase, provide direct instruction and guidance concerning research methods and development.
 Island Ecology 2 30 1,2 Fall Principles of island biogeography and related topics.
 Advanced Phycology 2 30 1,2 Fall Current topics on taxonomy, phylogeny, morphology, genetics, ecology etc. of algae and related organisms.
-Advanced Plant Ecology 2 30 1,2 Fall Review of current topics on the maintenance and origin of biodiversity patterns based on taxonomic, functional and phylogenetic properties.
-Advanced Marine Inorganic Chemistry I 2 30 1,2 Fall Chemical composition and properties of seawater and chemical processes in the interfaces of the air-sea-ocean bottom.
-Advanced Marine Inorganic Chemistry II 2 30 1,2 Spring Chemical composition and properties of seawater and chemical processes in the interfaces of the air-sea-ocean bottom.
-CIENCE SPECIAL Aquatic Chemistry I 2 30 1,2 Fall Chemical concepts of natural waters.
-Acid-base, precipitation- dissolution, coordination, redox and surface chemistry.
-TAL SC Aquatic Chemistry II 2 30 1,2 Spring Chemical concepts of natural waters.
-Acid-base, precipitation- dissolution, coordination, redox and surface chemistry.
-NMEN IVE Topics on Marine Chemical Ecology 2 30 1,2 Spring Recent research on chemicals involved in the ecology of marine organisms will be reviewed.
-ENVIRONMENTAL SCIENCE ELECTIVE Introduction to Atmospheric Chemistry 2 30 1,2 Spring This course provides an overview of atmospheric chemistry and a working knowledge of the critical issues that atmospheric chemists face today.
-Environmental Analytical Chemistry I 2 30 1,2 Spring This course deals with qualitative and quantitative analytical chemistry, especially principles and procedures of chemical analyses of environmental water sample.
-Environmental Analytical Chemistry II 2 30 1,2 Fall This course deals with qualitative and quantitative analytical chemistry, especially principles and procedures of chemical analyses of environmental water sample.
-Advanced Chemical System Engineering 2 30 1,2 Fall Introduction of hydrogen energy (production, storage, and utility) Lecture on chemical engineering Training for patent application Advanced Ocean Remote Sensing I 2 30 1,2 Spring Principles of ocean remote sensing such as radiometer, scatterometer and altimeter.
+Advanced Plant Ecology 2 30 1,2 Fall Review of current topics on the maintenance and origin of biodiversity patterns based on taxonomic, functional and phylogenetic properties. Į, Topics on Marine Chemical Ecology 2 30 1,2 Spring Recent research on chemicals involved in the ecology of marine organisms will be reviewed.
+SCIENC Introduction to Atmospheric Chemistry 2 30 1,2 Spring This course provides an overview of atmospheric chemistry and a working knowledge of the critical issues that atmospheric chemists face today.
+ENVIRONMENTAL SCIENCE Environmental Analytical Chemistry I 2 30 1,2 Spring This course deals with qualitative and quantitative analytical chemistry, especially principles and procedures of chemical analyses of environmental water sample.
+VIRONM ELECTIVE SPECIAL Environmental Analytical Chemistry II 2 30 1,2 Fall This course deals with qualitative and quantitative analytical chemistry, especially principles and procedures of chemical analyses of environmental water sample.
+EN Ε 03 Practical Skills in Presentation, Publication and Patent Application 2 30 1,2 Fall Learning and training presentation/writing skills for research outputs such as: (1) oral presentation at conference (2) poster presentation at conference (3) patent search and submission (4) scientific paper Introduction to Natural Product Chemistry 2 30 1,2 Spring This course deals with isolation, structure determination and biological activities of natural products.
+Advanced Ocean Remote Sensing I 2 30 1,2 Spring Principles of ocean remote sensing such as radiometer, scatterometer and altimeter.
 Applications of ocean remote sensing to physical oceanography.
 Advanced Ocean Remote Sensing II 2 30 1,2 Spring Principles of ocean remote sensing such as radiometer, scatterometer and altimeter.
 Applications of ocean remote sensing to physical oceanography.
 Advanced Meteorology I 2 30 1,2 Fall Lecture on basic theory and recent advances of atmospheric sciences, including the evolution and structure of precipitating cloud systems in the tropical and subtropical regions.